-Schönflies symbol of the point group.
-All point groups are supported with the exception of NMR shielding and force constant calculations etc. which do not work for groups with complex irreps $(C_3, C_3h, T, \text{ etc})$.
+Schönflies symbol of the point group. define, dscf, grad, ridft, rdgrad, odft, escf, egrad, statpt, relax, and freeh support all point groups. mpshift and anoforce support for NMR shielding and force constant calculations etc. all those groups that do not have complex irreps $(C_3, C_3h, T, \text{ etc})$.
 Use a lower symmetry group in this case.
+For all other programs see the respective chapters above.